-Data Extraction has been delayed until 1st September 2021.
+Data Extraction has been delayed until further notice

-From the 1st September 2021, the NHS will change how it shares your GP medical record.
+The NHS will be changing how it shares your GP medical record.
 The General Practice Data for Planning and Research data extract by NHS Digital from GP Practices across England will help the NHS to improve health and care services for everyone, by collecting patient data and holding it in a central national database.

 This is an upgrade to an existing similar process called GPES – General Practice Extract Service, this new data collection will be more efficient, effective, and much more frequent.